Holiday events are supposed to be fun. But for kids with

 Let your child know how the day will unfold.
 (If you’re not sure, ask your hosts in advance.)
 You might say something like, “When we get there, the kids will be watching football or playing downstairs.
 After an hour, we’ll have dinner.
 The kids will sit at their own table.
 Then it’s dessert, and then we’ll go home.”
 Your child may feel more relaxed knowing what’s going to happen next.
 You can also brainstorm ways to handle certain situations.

 3. Script some conversation starters.

 Help your child develop some general questions to break the ice with other kids.
 Some ideas: “Do you play any sports?” or “What shows do you like to watch?”
 With older kids, come up with a few news items about sports or celebrities to talk about.

 4. Help your child join a group.

 Before you head off to mingle with the adults, help your child get settled.
-If the kids are playing football—and your child doesn’t enjoy that game—ask if they need a scorekeeper.
-Or if it’s a game he does like, help him to break in by saying something like, “John would love to play too.
+If the kids are playing football — and your child doesn’t enjoy that game — ask if they need a scorekeeper.
+Or if it’s a game your child does like, you can help by saying something like, “Jamie would love to play too.
 Do you have room for another player?”

 5. Role-play opening presents.

 If there’s going to be a gift exchange, have your child practice opening presents and saying thank you.
 Rehearse the possible scenarios: Not liking the gift, already having one, or loving it.
 You can take turns acting out how to sound grateful whatever the situation.